No. 1 Baylor tops No. 14 W Virginia 70-59, ties Big 12 mark

 Matthew Mayer had a flying dunk off a nifty spin move on the baseline and finished with 13 points and eight rebounds for the Bears, who matched Kansas’ record run in the Big 12.
 The Jayhawks started 22-0 in 1996-97, the league’s first season.

-Butler was 5 of 7 from 3-point range as Baylor extended the longest winning streak in school history while breaking the school mark with a 12th consecutive conference win, topping the 1945-46 team in the old Southwest Conference.
+Davion Mitchell scored 13 points with a game-high nine assists — two more than West Virginia had as a team — as Baylor extended the longest winning streak in school history.
+The Bears won their 12th consecutive conference game, topping the 1945-46 team’s mark from the old Southwest Conference.

+“I think it’s a tribute to the players, their belief,” coach Scott Drew said.
+“And we’ve been operating under joy ... focusing one game at a time and we’ll keep doing that.”

 The Mountaineers were coming off a 58-49 loss to No. 3 Kansas when they led by seven midway through the second half.
 West Virginia, which got 11 points and 12 rebounds from freshman Oscar Tshiebwe, hadn’t lost consecutive games this season before the current skid.